Tutoring: Peer tutoring

-Tutoring response to COVID-19

-COVID-19 negatively affected the academic success of students around the world.
-Some countries (and at least one US state) initiated special tutoring programs to reduce this impact.
-A knock-on was the significant growth of the private online tutoring industry as parents tried to reduce the impact of missed classes.

-In May 2020, the Bill and Crissy Haslam Foundation, in partnership with organizations such as the Boys & Girls Clubs in the State of Tennessee, launched the Tennessee Tutoring Corps to recruit at least 1,000 qualified college tutors to help the most vulnerable K-6th grade students.
-Some prominent education researchers have called on the U.S. to dramatically expand tutoring programs through organizations such as AmeriCorps.

-In June 2020, the Dutch Government was the first country to announce a plan to allocate the equivalent of $278 million US to provide extra school support such as summer schools, extended school days, and tutoring.
-The Ministry of Education proposed to recruit specially trained student-teachers to provide the tutoring.

-Also in June 2020, the British Government announced plans to spend £1 billion on an education "catch-up plan".
-State primary and secondary schools will split £650 million in additional funding for the 2020-21 academic year to help their pupils catch up on education missed as a result of the coronavirus pandemic.
-Schools will have discretion on how the funds are used, however the Department for Education said it expects them to spend some of it on small group tutoring "for whoever needs it".
-The remaining £350 million will pay for the establishment of a "National Tutoring Programme", giving schools access to subsidised tutoring sessions and free coaches for up to two million disadvantaged pupils.

 Effects

 Academic performance

 Studies have found that peer tutoring provides academic benefits for learners across the subject areas of "reading, mathematics, science, and social studies" Peer tutoring has also been found to be an effective teaching method in enhancing the reading comprehension skills of students, especially that of students with a low academic performance at the secondary level in schools.
 Additionally, peer tutoring has been proven especially useful for those with learning disabilities at the elementary level, while there is mixed evidence showing the effectiveness of peer tutoring for those at the secondary level.

 One study suggests that phonologically based reading instruction for first-graders at risk for learning disability can be delivered by non-teachers.
 In the study, non-certified tutors gave students intensive one-to-one tutoring for 30 minutes, 4 days a week for one school year.
 The students outperformed untutored control students on measures of reading, spelling, and decoding; with effect sizes ranging from .42 to 1.24.
 The tutoring included instruction in phonological skills, letter-sound correspondence, explicit decoding, rime analysis, writing, spelling, and reading phonetically controlled text.
 Although the effects diminished at the end of second grade, the tutored students continued to significantly outperform untutored students in decoding and spelling.